ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 tags: democracy epistocracy futarchy
 ---

-This article is about various to improve or supersede democracy.
+This article is about various ways to improve or supersede democracy.
 It's highly speculative, so lets just get this out of the way first:

-> *Many forms of Government have been tried, and will be tried in this world of sin and woe.
+> Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
-Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.*
+Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.
 >
 > – [Winston Churchill](https://richardlangworth.com/worst-form-of-government)